department-for-transport-public/RSS_data_TARN_public/README.md

 ## Contact

 Aside from directly in Git by raising an issue, any feedback can be provided to the [road safty statistics team](mailto:roadacc.stats@dft.gov.uk) at DfT

+## Acknowledgements

+We are grateful to the TARN team for the provision of data to facilitate the development of this linkage.
+All work and any errors are the responisbility of the road safety statistics team at DfT.

+ONS Postcode data obtained from the ONS Postcode Directory is used in the linkage methodiology Contains OS data © Crown copyright and database right [2023] Contains Royal Mail data © Royal Mail copyright and database right [2023]
+Source: Office for National Statistics licensed under the Open Government Licence v.3.0